-128 As per the OECD Development Assistance Committee list of Least Developed Countries: DAC-List-ODA-Recipients-for-reporting-2021-flows.pdf (oecd.org).
+129 As per the OECD Development Assistance Committee list of Least Developed Countries: DAC-List-ODA-Recipients-for-reporting-

+2021-flows.pdf (oecd.org).

+[ Where to apply?
+To the European Education and Culture Executive Agency (EACEA).
 Where to apply?
-To the European Education and Culture Executive Agency (EACEA).
-Call ID: ERASMUS-EDU-2022-VIRT-EXCH • When to apply?
+Call ID: ERASMUS-EDU-2022-VIRT-EXCH When to apply?
 Applicants have to submit their grant application by 20 September at 17:00:00 (Brussels time).